inbravo/aws-feature-set/README.md

 		- Each EC2 instance in default VPC will have a public and private IP address
 		- If you delete default VPC, only way to restore it is by contacting Amazon
 	- Custom VPC
-		- Default Security group, network ACL & route table are created for each custom VPC you create
+		- **Default Security group, network ACL & route table (NRS) are created for each custom VPC you create**
 		- Doesn’t create Subnets or Internet Gateways (IGW) out of the box
 		- In each VPC you create, 5 IP addresses are reserved by AWS for itself.
 First 4 and last IP in the CIDR block
 		- You can't change the size of a VPC after you create it